Serangoon: Road network

-Other important main roads include Yio Chu Kang Road, Upper Paya Lebar Road, Bartley Road, Braddell Road, and Ang Mo Kio Avenue 1 and 3.
+Upper Serangoon Road runs northeast from the junction with the Pan Island Expressway (PIE), MacPherson Road and Bendemeer Road.
+As part of the North East Line construction works, a road viaduct over Upper Serangoon Road was built from the junction with Braddell Road and Bartley Road, to just after the junction with Yio Chu Kang Road.

-The CTE (Central Expressway) at the west of the town provides a link to Seletar Airport, Toa Payoh and CBD (Central Business District).
+The Central Expressway (CTE) to the west provides a link to Seletar Airport, Toa Payoh and the Central Area.

 Education

-As of 2017, this area has a total of 5 primary schools, 4 secondary schools and Nanyang Junior College.
+As of 2026, this area has a total of 5 primary schools, 4 secondary schools and Nanyang Junior College.